Freight Shipping from Hartford to Salt Lake City

 How much does it cost to ship freight from Hartford to Salt Lake City?

-Full truckload (FTL) rates from Hartford, CT to Salt Lake City, UT currently range from $5,646-$6,959 for a standard dry van load over the 2,626-mile route.
+Full truckload (FTL) rates from Hartford, CT to Salt Lake City, UT currently range $5,646-$6,959 (roughly $2.18-$2.67 per mile over 2,626 miles).
 LTL shipments typically cost $1,644-$2,632 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Hartford to Salt Lake City?